ranching communities of Tropic, Cannonville, and Henrieville

 the colorful sunset to the east as it turns Powell Point and the

 Escalante Mountains brilliant shades of pink, red and orange.
+This is the best place for custom writing.

 In 1874, a